 Barnes and Noble

-Barnes and Noble off of Woodruff Road offers a Saturday Storytime at 10 am.
-We also recommend keeping your eyes on local store event calendars for the most up-to-date about their storytime events.
+Barnes and Noble off of Woodruff Road offers a weekly Storytime on Thursday and Saturday, while Barnes and Noble off Haywood offers it once per month, and Barnes and Noble in Spartanburg offers a weekly Saturday Storytime.
+We also recommend keeping your eyes on local store event calendars for the most up-to-date storytime events.

 M. Judson Booksellers

-If you head downtown on Saturday mornings at 10:30 am, be sure to check out M. Judson Booksellers story time on the stairs.
-They have one of the most fun story times Greenville has to offer, especially since there are cookies from Camilla Kitchen available after!
+If you head downtown on Wednesdays or Saturday mornings at 10:30 am, be sure to check out M. Judson Booksellers biweekly Storytime on the Steps.
+We recommend getting there right before 10:30 so you do not miss the start.
+They have one of the most fun story times Greenville has to offer, especially since there are cookies from Camilla Kitchen available afterward!
+If it is a cold or rainy day, you can find storytime in the kid’s section in the back of the bookstore.

 Story Times: Greenville Reading Events That Require Admission or Tickets